VolkovLabs/business-calendar/README.md

 If only **Start** is configured, events are considered instantaneous.

-If both **Start** and **End** are configured, events are considered to have a duration.
+If **End** are configured, events are considered to have a duration.
 Any events that are missing an end time are considered ongoing.